grassland-curing-cfa/parse-server-example-app1/README.md

 Read the full Parse Server guide here: https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide

-### Prepare for multiple local repositories for multiple Parse-server-example instances
+### Prepare for multiple local and GitHub repositories for multiple Parse-server-example instances

 * Clone the original Parse-server-example project using the [parse-server](https://github.com/ParsePlatform/parse-server) to a local directory where you want to store the potential repositories, e.g. "C:\Work\tmp\"